Executive Order 13992

 Executive Order 13992, officially titled Revocation of Certain Executive Orders Concerning Federal Regulation, was signed on January 20, 2021, and is the eighth executive order signed by U.S. President Joe Biden.
-The order works to withdraw certain federal regulation executive orders from the previous Trump administration.
+The order worked to withdraw certain federal regulation executive orders from the previous Trump administration.
 It was rescinded by Donald Trump within hours of his assuming office on January 20, 2025 following his re-election to his second, nonconsecutive term.

 Provisions

 This order aims to deal with critical and prevalent issues.
 In order for President Biden to tackle matters, such as the COVID-19 pandemic, economic recovery, social justice, and climate change, Biden believes he needs to eliminate past orders from former President Donald J. Trump.
 In order to address the nation's critical issues such as the COVID-19 pandemic, economic recovery, social justice, and climate change, President Biden intends to employ existing tools.
 Executive departments and agencies need the ability to make strong regulatory action possible to successfully handle these problems to achieve national goals.
 This ordinance removes detrimental policies and directives, which threaten to impede the ability of the federal government to deal with such issues and enables agencies to make use of suitable regulatory instruments to achieve these objectives.